-The value of this field will be formatted according to the format type that you specified in Design Mode.
-Clicking on the value of a phone field will prompt your web browser to respond according to its settings, such as by launching a conferencing application.
+Clicking on the value of a phone field will prompt your web browser to respond according to its settings.

-Another way to enter such values to this field is by clicking the Pin Icon.
+Another way to enter such values into this field is by clicking the Pin Icon.

 A Google Maps window will pop up to let you pin the target location on the map.
-Please make sure that you pin on the right location to generate a correct address value for the field.
+Please make sure that you pin it on the right location to generate the correct address value for the field.
 Save the value by clicking OK.